RodolfoOsorio/network-communication/README.md

 Server and client files can be run in different OS.

 This also uses ngrok app so that no public IP on the local machine will be needed.
 Therefore, a ngrok account and running app are necessary.
-For information on installation, visit [ngrok website] (https://ngrok.com/)
+For information on installation and activation, visit [ngrok website] (https://ngrok.com/)